-Leeds to Brest, Brittany: an off-season itinerary for the end of Winter
+Manchester to Brest, Brittany: an off-season itinerary for the end of Winter

-Why Finistère?
+Why Brest?
 Why March?

-Every image you will ever see for Brittany tourism - every website, every accommodation listing - will show Brittany in the summer time, bathed in gorgeous sunshine.
+Every image you will ever see for Brittany tourism - every website, every accommodation listing - will show Brittany in the summertime, bathed in gorgeous sunshine.
 It’s true that winter is not warm, but with a climate very similar to southern England, they experience a mild (if wet) winter - expect 8-11°C during the day.

 Finistère is very much characterised by the presence of the ocean, which wraps all the way around this province on almost every single side.
 Like Cornwall (with whom the Bretons share a cultural link, both being Celtic nations), this peninsula jutting out into the Atlantic, has an island-like feel, with the ocean present and visible almost constantly.

-The two major urban bases are Brest and Quimper, and sandwiched between the two of them, stretching from the coast to inland, there is the Parc naturel régional d'Armorique, a huge natural park with rugged granite peaks, moors & dense forests.
 Since this is an off-season trip, and indoorsing will be a key fallback for poor weather, staying close to a city means cultural and foodie activities are in easy reach for when the weather just isn’t playing ball.
 Also, unlike exclusively summer tourist destinations, cities don’t tend to close anything during the off-season, so museums and restaurants should be open too.

 Itinerary At A Glance